brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 - **Dynamic Event Handling**: The system is designed to adapt to new event types introduced by WISEflow.
 Instead of failing, it catalogues them and alerts an administrator, ensuring the system can be updated without code changes.

 - **Separation of Concerns**:
-    - **`sentinel` mode** is for immediate operational awareness.
+    - **`monitor` mode** is for immediate operational awareness.
 It answers the question: "What is happening *right now* that I need to know about?"
     - **`report` mode** is for managerial oversight.
 It answers the question: "What happened *today* that was noteworthy?"

 - **Configuration-driven**: The recipients of alerts and reports are managed via the `sentinelf_settings` table, allowing for easy updates without modifying the script's code.